yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 By default, pressing Ctrl +  F9 toggles this feature.

 {{< imgs
-	"./panning.mp4| Keyobard warriors rejoyce!
+	"./panning.mp4| Keyboard warriors rejoyce!
 (The Legend of Zelda: Breath of the Wild)"
   >}}

 A [separate PR](https://github.com/yuzu-emu/yuzu/pull/5929) improves panning functionality even more, giving it a more natural control.